We (Hertfordshire County Council) are the minerals and waste planning authority for Hertfordshire and produce the Minerals and Waste Local Plan.

-The Minerals and Waste Development Scheme (MWDS) sets out the county council's programme for preparing and monitoring the minerals and waste development plan documents.
-The current MWDS was revised in November 2016.
+The Minerals and Waste Development Scheme (MWDS) is a public statement setting out our programme for preparing and monitoring the minerals and waste local plan.

-The county council is required by legislation to produce an Authority's Monitoring Report (AMR) (previously known as an Annual Monitoring Report) as part of the Local Plan process.
+We are legally required to produce an Authority's Monitoring Report (AMR) as part of the local plan process.

 - the performance and implementation of policies, including saved policies